Pride flags: All of the flags you might see at Pride and what they mean

 The flag celebrates the L in the LGBT community with the beautiful hues of pink, though many lesbians opt for other symbols including the interlocking venus symbol, or the rainbow flag.

 You might see this flag adapted somewhat, either mixed with other flags or with a bright red kiss in the corner to represent lipstick lesbians.

 Intersex means a person who is born with variations in sex characteristics including chromosomes, gonads, sex hormones, or genitals that don’t fit the typical “male” or “female” definitions.

-Explaining the meaning of the flag, the group states: “The circle is unbroken and unornamented, symbolizing wholeness and completeness, and our potentialities.
-We are still fighting for bodily autonomy and genital integrity, and this symbolizes the right to be who and how we want to be.”
+Explaining the meaning of the flag, the group states: “The circle is unbroken and un-ornamented, symbolising wholeness and completeness, and our potentialities.
+We are still fighting for bodily autonomy and genital integrity, and this symbolises the right to be who and how we want to be.”

 Many people see pansexuality as either an attraction regardless of gender or an attraction to all genders.

 The creator of the flag is unknown, but it began to be used on the internet in 2010 and has since become a frequent sight at Pride events all around the world.